 Once per month, the students will be taken on an off-farm excursion.
 These overnight trips will usually occur during the week and may be one to two nights, depending on the particular adventure.
-Some trips will be learning tours. for example, we may do a series of farm tours to see other farmer’s solutions and approaches.
+Some trips will be learning tours.
+For example, we may do a series of farm tours to see other farmer’s solutions and approaches.
 Some trips will be bonding adventures.
 There are many activities we will try as a group including white water kayaking, caving, rock climbing, backpacking and more.
-Our accommodations for these adventures will be tent camping.
+Our accommodations for these adventures will usually be tent camping.

 Sample Schedule for an individual student

 At LoSU, we don’t use an hourly schedule.
 We allow the students large blocks of time for projects and development and move gracefully between activities.
 What follows is a typical day in the school.